DerrickLamers/grblwiki/Grbl-v1.1-Configuration.md

 #### $27 - Homing pull-off, mm

 To play nice with the hard limits feature, where homing can share the same limit switches, the homing cycle will move off all of the limit switches by this pull-off travel after it completes.
 In other words, it helps to prevent accidental triggering of the hard limit after a homing cycle.
+Make sure this value is large enough to clear the limit switch.
+If not, Grbl will throw an alarm error for failing to clear it.

 #### $30 - Max spindle speed, RPM